 Handicap Administration - The Golf Association of Philadelphia has provided handicaps for its members since the USGA created a centralized service in 1964.
 It is affiliated with the USGA’s nationwide Golf Handicap and Information Network, known as GHIN.
 Steve Latos, GAP’s Manager of GHIN Technical Support, fully supports all functions of GHIN and is available via phone at 610-687-2340 ext.
 20 or will visit your club to address any concerns.

 More than 2.1 million players from approximately 13,000 clubs participate on GHIN.
 A player can go to any participating club, check his handicap and post his score.
 Players may obtain USGA Handicap Index information under the Handicap tab.

-GHIN offers all GAP Member Clubs a Tournament Pairing Program (TPP), which is described under USGA Handicap Service.
+GHIN offers all GAP Member Clubs the USGA Tournament Management suite.
 Also, clubs and members can gain access through their handicap computer to the National Course Rating and Slope database retrieval system.

 The Golf Association of Philadelphia Magazine focused on handicapping in its Summer 2015 issue.

 Website - The Golf Association of Philadelphia website gives visitors the ability to enter events on-line, to print out entry forms and to view tee times and results of GAP championships.
 You can also post scores for handicap purposes, find your current GAP/USGA Handicap Index and look up rule situations in Decisions on the Rules of Golf as published by the USGA.
 Also, captains can keep their squads informed with weekly BMW GAP Team Matches results and standings.
 If you need a course rating from another club or maybe you’re invited to play a member course and need directions ... it’s all there on the GAP website.

 On-line Entries - Members can register for GAP events via on-line entries.
 Credit cards are accepted for tournament fees.